0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 In another case, the Age of Kings had no definitive end, in fact, relics like the Queen of England still exist, but monarchy has receded to the background, and thus have become merely cultural.
 Institutions like religion, which previously dominated social organization have similarly receded to the background.
 In some sectors secular life has completely subsumed spiritual life, and spiritual life is relegated to the private domain of the individual.
-The ages of the past are still with us, but they've become a given, received culture, one that is taken for granted--it's issues and contentions are settled debate, but still have relevance.
+The ages of the past are still with us, but they've become a given, received culture, one that is taken for granted--its issues and contentions are settled debate, but still have relevance.
 Past ages become social and cultural foundations--but just like a buildings' foundation, they are more ossified and unchanging.
 The hegemonic age, however, dominates in its effects on daily life, it organizes social institutions, it's open to continual evolution and debate, and is always changing and dynamic.